omerwe/MALAX/README.md

 <br><br>
 #Detailed Instructions

-MALAX takes as input a file with number of reads (`r.txt` in the example directory), a file with with number of methylated reads (`y.txt`), a file with a predictor (`pred.txt`), a file with covariates (`covars.txt`), and one or two covariance matrices associated with random effects (`--kernel` and `--kernel2`).
+MALAX takes as input a file with number of reads (`r.txt` in the example directory), a file with with number of methylated reads (`y.txt`), a file with a predictor (`pred.txt`), a file with covariates (`covars.txt`), and one or two covariance matrices associated with random effects (`K.txt` and `cell_types_K.txt`).
 The corresponding flags can be seen in the example above.
 The code will print a file with a p-value for every tested site.

 Additionally, the code supports a fixed effects beta-binomial model, which can be invoked by adding the flag `--test bb` to the example command above.
 This code will ignore the `--kernel` and `--kernel2` commands.